Cod3x-Labs/Cod3x-CDP/README.md

 - The `/.github` directory contains both workflow definitions for GitHub Actions and a `dependabot.yml` file with configuration for Dependabot, which automatically opens pull requests to keep your project's dependencies up to date.

-NOTE: It's a fork of [Ethos 2.1](https://github.com/Byte-Masons/liquity-dev/tree/v2.1)
+NOTE: This is a fork of [Ethos 2.1](https://github.com/Byte-Masons/liquity-dev/tree/v2.1)